 Beyond Silence is a beautiful film.
 The interaction between the characters seems natural and genuine, the soundtrack is moving, and the cinematography makes every frame look like a work of art.
 What particularly intrigued me was Lara’s immediate family: seeing how they communicate and live in a sound-dependent world.

 Unfortunately I couldn’t find any footage of the film with English subtitles, but the German-language trailer below does provide a general sense of the film’s tone.

 Run Lola Run

 A couple of years after Beyond Silence was released came a film which was vastly different in tone.
 Its unique style of story-telling has been spoofed and replicated but never bettered, reminding the world just how innovative the German films can be.

 Our title character, Lola (Franka Potenta) discovers that her boyfriend Manni (Mauritz Bleibtreu) has only twenty minutes to repay a debt of 100,000 Deutschmarks.
 As the name of the movie suggests, Lola has to run, run, run to find and help her boyfriend.
 Lola’s day restarts, twice, as she and her boyfriend fail to complete their task, each time learning from their mistakes and changing lives along the way.

-So unique is the story of Lola Rennt that I don’t think it even fits into a genre.
+So unique is the story of Lola Rennt (its German title) that I don’t think it even fits into a genre.
 It’s an action flick without any fight scenes, a comedy with very little humour and a thriller filled with anti-climaxes, yet it’s an incredibly entertaining film.
 Those willing to embrace its unconventional approach will probably enjoy it most.